 “Um, it wasn’t WSSS,” said the doctor.
 “It was national.
 GNBNC.”

 “GNB¼?”
-Amy and Tom were wide-eyed.
+Amy and Tom went wide-eyed.

 “I strongly recommend that you allow us to observe Billy, at least overnight,” the doctor urged.

-“We’ve got to,” Tom agreed.
-“We can’t risk it.
-Every trash reporter, con-man, nut-job and crook in Virginia — in the world — is gonna be banging down our door...”
+“We can’t risk it,” Tom agreed.
+“Every trash reporter, con-man, crazy person and crook in Virginia — in the world — is going to be banging down our door.”

 © Chuck Hansen - 2018